ciDSproj/ciDSproj.github.io/_dataanalysis/dataanalysis-3.md

 ---

 The project contains data cleaning and preprocessing, visualization, and analysis of the Students Exam Scores dataset from [Kaggle](https://www.kaggle.com/datasets/desalegngeb/students-exam-scores).

+- *Cleaned and preprocessed data (inputting missing values in numerical and categorical columns, creating new features)*
+- *Gained insights from descriptive statistics and variables distributions*
+- *Visualized the overall exam scores by various study habits and social factors*
+- *Evaluated if other personal factors, like the number of siblings, have any effect on exam grades*
 <br/>

 [GitHub](https://github.com/ciDSproj/students_scores)